f1lander/obol-dAPP-challenge/README.md

 #### Pokémon Collection Flow: Here's how it goes:

 • **Disconnected User:** Clicks `Collect`, and is prompted to connect their MetaMask wallet.
 • **Connected User:** Clicks `Collect`, signs a transaction on MetaMask, and the CollectPokemon contract is called, minting a Pokémon NFT.
-The `Collect` button state changes to `Collected`
+The `Collect` button state changes and text changes to `Collected`

 - **Notification System and Error Handling:** Toast notifications are used to inform users of success and error states.
 Reverts or fetch failures are also caught.